hotschedules/workshops/10-integrate-to-hs_labor.md

 The **namespace** is the name of your Platform account or “tenant”.
 In this document we will assume our namespace is called “organics” - an account that exists for the organic chain of cafes located in the San Francisco Bay Area.

 The **resource** is the name of the data structure (or “type”) that you want to access.
 An example or a resource is SalesItem or SalesTransaction.
-The resources is always prefixed with the '**resources/**' keyword.
+The resource is always prefixed with the '**resources/**' keyword.

 The **query** is the typical type of query that you would make in the browser.
 It can be a simple request to get all results or a limited set of results using a where clause - or can be more complex and provide aggregated results.